Welcome to the site of the Australian yacht Maranatha.

 I spent 16 years building Maranatha in our back yard on our property at Dooralong on the NSW Central Coast about an hour north of Sydney.
 She was launched in May 1991.

 We have been sailing to the Louisiades since 2002.
-In 2012 we will be on our 11th trip.
+In 2012 we completed our 11th trip.
+Due to the loss of the vessel, mentioned above and detailed in the blog, we have not had the opportunity to return since 2012.
+However the new boat is now loaded up and we hope to leave for the Louisiades towards the end of May 2016.
 It is our vision to continue this for the foreseeable future.

 One of my boys told me I was “getting set in my ways”.
 I said: “Come on!
 I’ve had a major change in my “old age”.
 From a “normal” life as a Teacher, a Mum and Grandma, I’ve now become “The Admiral”, a full time live aboard yachtie braving ocean crossings to sail with Phil to the Louisiades.